globophobe/django-quant-tick/README.md

 ✅ Deribit REST API

+✅ Phoenix perpetuals REST API: historical fills, exchange candles, and hourly funding

 Note: Exchanges without paginated REST APIs or an S3 repository, will never be supported.

+Phoenix collection uses `exchange="phoenix"`, `symbol_type="perpetual"`, and the market symbol, for example `BTC`.
+Set `date_from` to the market's trading start;
+the earliest BTC fill returned by the public API was 2025-11-18 03:28:14 UTC.
+Historical fills use cursor pagination and feed the existing trade aggregation and validation path.
+Exchange candles include mark prices and support `8h` through aggregation of native `4h` candles.
+Funding is stored as fractional hourly rates.
+Active symbols use the existing collection callbacks.

 Installation
 ------------